samdutton/jsconf/README.md

-# Search and readable transcripts for JSConf videos
+# Search and readable transcripts for conference videos

 This is a Node application that processes caption files from conference videos to enable search and create readable transcripts.